Professional Pain Care

 - Gain insights from peer professionals enrolled in the mentorship program

-- Learn how to use current clinical resources including Life Is Now Pain Care
+- Learn how to use Neil’s clinical resources

 - Learn how to organize and guide group pain education sessions